 Discounts for first-time customers really work toward generating repeat business.
 But don’t limit the promotions to the first time someone engages with your company, lest they lose interest.
 Periodically put things on sale if you can, in order to keep people coming back.

+The final item on our list of Facebook marketing tips relates to the check in function.
 Wherever your business parks from day to day, that counts as a place on Facebook.
 Make a point of checking in to your current location every day even if you’re not planning to hit the streets.
 This will put your food truck’s name into people’s news feeds every time you punch in.